Table of Contents

 Traditionally, rent stabilized apartments are in buildings with six or more units that were built before 1974.
 However, to create more affordable housing in the tight New York City rental market, New York currently gives tax incentives to developers that have three or more apartments constructed or substantially renovated after 1974, who voluntarily provide some rent stabilized apartments to the public.

-There is a cap on yearly rent increases for rent stabilized apartments.
+Yes, there is a cap on yearly rent increases for rent stabilized apartments.
 In June of each year, the Rent Guidelines Board votes on how much stabilized and controlled rents should be raised for the following year.
 Currently, for renewal leases beginning between Oct.
-1, 2022, through Sept.
-30, 2023, the rent increase for the rent stabilized apartment are as follows:
+1, 2023, through Sept.
+30, 2024, the rent increase for the rent stabilized apartment is as follows

 NYC Rent Stabilized Apartment Increases